Skip to content

 Taking the time to exercise them properly, ensuring they eat a healthy diet, and regularly visiting your vet for checkups should help to improve your dog’s chances of a long and healthy life.

 A healthy diet for your Jack Russell Chihuahua mix is essential to them developing as they should.
-Your breeder and vet should be able to recommend high-quality dog food, and your vet will also be able to monitor your dog's development.
-This is important as they will be able to alter their diet as and when it is needed.
+Your breeder and vet should be able to recommend high-quality dog food, and your vet will also be able to monitor your dog’s development.
+This is important as they will be able to alter the diet as and when it is needed.

 You should expect to pay anywhere from $1,000 for Jack Chi puppies, but prices may vary depending on the breeder.
 Prices will also be affected by the Chihuahua parent and Jack Russell Terrier parent, as purebred dogs with a higher pedigree will command a greater fee.